Lake Burley Griffin: Political disputes and modifications

 With the onset of the Great Depression, followed by World War II, development of the new capital was slow, and in the decade after the end of the war, Canberra was criticised for resembling a village, and its disorganised collection of buildings was deemed ugly.
 Canberra was often derisively described as "several suburbs in search of a city".

 During this time, the Molonglo River flowed through the flood basin, with only a small fraction of the water envisaged in Griffin's plan.
 The centre of his capital city consisted of mostly farmland, with small settlements—mostly wooden, temporary and ad hoc—on either side.
 There was little evidence that Canberra was planned, and the lake and Parliamentary Triangle at the heart of Griffin's plan was but a paddock.
 Royal Canberra Golf Course, and Acton Racecourse and a sports ground were located on the pastoral land that was to become the West Lake, and people had to disperse the livestock before playing sport.
-A rubbish dump stood on the northern banks of the location of central basin, and no earth had been moved since Griffin's departure three decades earlier.
+A rubbish dump stood on the northern banks of the location of the central basin, and no earth had been moved since Griffin's departure three decades earlier.

 In 1950, the East Lake—the largest component—was eliminated upon the advice of the National Capital Planning and Development Committee (NCPDC).
 Today, what would have been the East Lake corresponds to the suburb of Fyshwick.
 The rationale given was that around 1700 acres of farmland would be submerged and that the Molonglo would have insufficient water to keep the lake filled.

 In 1953, the NCPDC excised the West Lake from its plans and replaced it with a winding stream, which was 110 m wide and covered around a fifth of the original area.
 As the NCPDC had only advisory powers, this change was attributed to the influence of senior officials in the Department of the Interior who felt that Griffin's plan was too grandiose.
 Advocates of watered-down scheme thought it was more economical and saved 350 ha of land for development.
 However, according to engineering reports that were ignored, the smaller plan would actually cost more money and require a more complicated structure of dams that would in any case be less able to prevent flooding.